 UPDATED; August 3rd 2017

 Lake levels are very low this summer and the surface temperatures are now in the lower to mid 70's.
 Crappie are biting in the evenings in weed lines along the south shorelines close to the river outlet.
 The Northern Pike bite has been strong all spring and summer, creating a lot of action for those fishing the lake.
 Perch are small in size, but they have not been hard to find in large numbers in the shallow weed lines on both the west and east side of the lake fishing depths of 2-6 feet.
 Walleye have been tough to catch in large numbers this summer.
 Trolling the weed edges from about 11 foot to 20 foot of water have produced 1-2 at a time.
 Some have had luck with a few Sunfish and Bass.

 Lindy Rigs and Bottom Bouncer set-ups with either single or double hook walleye spinners using either crawlers or leeches have been working for both Pike and Walleye.
 Rippin' Rap or Rattlin' Rapala's have had great results for the Northerns.
 Minnows are working well to catch Crappie.

 I always share GPS info and trends with my customers.

-Give us a call to book your spring or summer fishing trip.....we look forward to hearing from you.
+Give us a call to book your summer or fall fishing trip.....we look forward to hearing from you.

 Thanks...
 1-218-246-8520 for details.